 Paris (AFP) - French investigators probing the death of controversial British photographer David Hamilton believe he committed suicide, just weeks after he was accused of rape, sources close to the inquiry said Saturday.

 The 83-year-old, known for his widely published nude images of underage girls, was found dead in his Paris home on Friday with a plastic bag over his head, one source told AFP, adding: "There is nothing at this stage to suggest anything other than suicide."

 Hamilton, who rose to fame in the 1970s and whose photography books sold millions of copies, had been drinking alcohol and another source said drug tests would be performed on the body as medication was found in the photographer's bathroom.Yes, because everyone commits suicide by placing a plastic bag over their heads.

-If there is a global, coordinated attack on these networks taking place, and it's hard to imagine there isn't, who is behind this attack?
+If there is indeed a global, coordinated attack on these networks taking place, and it's hard to imagine there isn't, who is behind this attack?
 And is this somehow connected to the larger power struggle playing out in plain sight?

 The media exists to lull the masses to sleep, at least when it comes to worrying about the reality of people who behave and believe differently than they do.
 Anyone who happens to notice that things are not the way the media presents them is labeled as a "conspiracy theorist"and anyone who discusses it with others is accused of disseminating "fake news."

 Unless, of course, those pesky Russkies are behind the conspiracies:

 THE WASHINGTON POST ON THURSDAY NIGHT promoted the claims of a new, shadowy organization that smears dozens of U.S. news sites that are critical of U.S. foreign policy as being “routine peddlers of Russian propaganda.”